Skip to content

 Restoring wildflower meadows

-We are also working on restoring and creating wildflower meadows, which will hugely benefit wildlife and the environment.
+We're restoring and creating wildflower meadows, which hugely benefit wildlife and the environment.

-The team has already started to grow barley, which will reduce the excess nutrients in the soil - an essential part of meadow creation.
-The restoration work will also include sowing hay rattle to reduce the growth of grass.
-This will allow space for wildflowers to thrive.
+Initially crops of barley were grown to reduce the excess nutrients in the soil - an essential part of meadow creation.
+The restoration work also includes sowing hay rattle to suppress the grass to make space for wildflowers to thrive.

 Flowers at Godrevy